Wearables have made big strides in monitoring how stressed we are, and the likes of Garmin, Apple, Fitbit, and Google are all on board.

-Firstbeat, who provide the heart rate-based analytics that underpin Garmin's all-day stress tracking features says it's stress measurement analysis has been validated and improved over the course of decade and has been used in "over 200,000 of its Lifestyle Assessments conducted by health, fitness, and lifestyle professionals."
+Firstbeat, who provide the heart rate-based analytics that underpins Garmin's all-day stress tracking features says its stress measurement analysis has been validated and improved over a decade and has been used in "over 200,000 of its Lifestyle Assessments conducted by health, fitness, and lifestyle professionals."
 It should be said though that those assessments use devices that are worn directly on the chest to measure HRV 24/7.

-When we spoke to biometrics experts Valencell, a company that provides optical heart rate sensors for the likes of Bose, Jabra and Suunto it gave us its thoughts on measuring heart rate variability, which underpins the current way of measuring stress on wearables:
+When we spoke with Dr. Steven LeBoeuf from biometrics experts Valencell, a company that provides optical heart rate sensors for the likes of Bose, Jabra, and Suunto, he gave us his thoughts on measuring heart rate variability, which underpins the current way of measuring stress on wearables:

 "It's really difficult to deliver heart rate variability from the wrist when you have so much movement of the wrist.
-Our technology works best when people are not moving."
+Our technology works best when people are not moving," said Dr. LeBoeuf.

-It also told us of the value to moving heart rate tracking to other parts of the body like the ear and areas that are closer to the heart, like the chest should improve accuracy and reliability of the data.
-So we could well see more of wearables move around the body to improve the reliability of the data and using those insights.
+It also told us of the value of moving heart rate tracking to other parts of the body like the ear and areas that are closer to the heart, like the chest should improve the accuracy and reliability of the data.
+So we could well see more wearables move around the body to improve the reliability of the data and use those insights.

 Future of stress wearables